strangedev/saltstack-data-examples/README.md

 The data contained in this repository is a template for what data is required by `saltstack_sates`.
 When setting up salstack on your environment, you should provide your own data.

+The purpose of separating this into it's own repository and not including data with the states is, that data may contain secrets, which should not be added to a public vcs, or not added to a vcs at all.
+Users of the saltstack-states repo may choose how they want to provide their data.

 ## Contents

 ### `config`